Updated: 2/7/2025

 How to Make Your Resume Stand Out

 If you want a better chance of getting the job, you need to stand out from other applicants.
 Interviewers are looking for specific qualities when searching for a new digital marketer and they have to sift through hundreds of resumes and look out for any obvious gems.
+Your resume is your first impression—make it count.

 Certificates will definitely help you stand out from other applicants.
 Interviewers will see that you are interested in a career in digital marketing and committed to learning basic digital marketing tools.
 Google Analytics and Adwords are free certifications, so there is no reason to not get them.
 These certifications will also look good on any digital marketing resume.
-Bonus points if you achieve other certifications such as Facebook Blueprint, Hubspot, etc.
+Bonus points if you achieve other certifications such as Meta Blueprint, Hubspot, etc.

 Technical skills are also key aspects that interviewers look at - they want to see if you are proficient at Excel, R, Python or data modeling tools.
 Knowing simple formulas and making graphs may have cut it in college, but it won’t cut it in the workforce.

 It’s expected that you know keyboard shortcuts to speed up your execution and to correctly utilize advanced functions like VLOOKUP to answer data-driven questions.
-It is even better if you have experience with marketing platforms and vendors like Google Analytics, Adwords, and Facebook Ads.
+It is even better if you have experience with marketing platforms and vendors like Google Analytics, Google Ads, and Meta Ads.
 Any experience with design such as Photoshop and copywriting would be a bonus.
-There are tons of online resources that teach you how to be proficient in these tools.
-We recommend opening up your own ad accounts and practicing as nothing can replace real-world practice.
-Level up your digital marketing skills and check out this additional guide to learn how to write killer Google Adwords ads.

 If you have a blog or a website, show it off!
 It will definitely force the interviewer to take a second look at your application.
 This will show your interviewers that you have the passion and a foundation for digital marketing.
 Make sure to highlight specific results as simply executing campaigns doesn’t demonstrate if you are performance driven or not.